Obby Khan: Post-football career

+Princess Auto Stadium locations are open as of 2025.

 Khan also co-created and co-owns Green Carrot Juice Company, a fresh cold-press juice business in three Winnipeg locations: Osborne Village, Airport, and Tuxedo.
+The Osborne Village business was evicted in August 2025.

 In November 2020, Khan and business partner Ali Esmail launched GoodLocal.ca, an online marketplace for local Winnipeg businesses.
 GoodLocal, which co-owner Esmail wanted to name LoveLocalMarket, started out in the basement of Shawarma Khan (Graham Ave) and had 100 vendors.
 Good Local later increased their vendor count to 388, and generated $850,000 in sales.
 On 26 November 2021, the company opened its first physical location in Winnipeg's Exchange District.
+GoodLocal was closed in 2022.